davidmball/ros_examples/README.md

 Pull requests with new examples are very welcome.
 Please keep the example focussed on one particular aspect of ROS.

-Please follow the ROS style guide (http://wiki.ros.org/CppStyleGuide) with the following exceptions:
+Please follow the ROS style guide (http://wiki.ros.org/CppStyleGuide and http://wiki.ros.org/PyStyleGuide) with the following exception(s):
-* Exceptions are allowed.
-* C++11/14 is allowed and encouraged.
+* C++11/14 is encouraged.

 The xml file has the following elements
 ```